Testimony (Veep): Production

 The episode was shot such that every scene appeared as taped footage from the in-story depositions and the congressional hearings.
 This is a departure from the show's usual cinema vérité style.

 Critical reception

 "Testimony" received positive critical reception.
 For Vulture, Daniel Kurland wrote in a review, "'Testimony' is not only one of Veep’s strongest entries...but is also a staggering accomplishment in comedic television in general."
 Kate Kulzick stated in a review for The A.V.
-Club, "It will be nice to get back to the show’s usual approach and aesthetic in the finale but “Testimony” is a refreshing and welcome change of pace for the series, giving the team at Veep the chance to flex new comedic muscles and demonstrate how talented, and versatile, they are."
+Club, "It will be nice to get back to the show’s usual approach and aesthetic in the finale but "Testimony" is a refreshing and welcome change of pace for the series, giving the team at Veep the chance to flex new comedic muscles and demonstrate how talented, and versatile, they are."

+In 2024, Rolling Stone listed "Testimony" as the 47th best TV episode of all time.

 Awards

 Outgoing showrunner Armando Iannucci received a nomination for Outstanding Directing for a Comedy Series at the Primetime Emmy Awards for "Testimony".